481 homes (319 market rent and 165 affordable rent)

 Phase 3 completion on the former site of London College of Communications

-When the existing shopping centre closes on the 24th September the site will be secured and Heras fencing erected to clearly separate the building from the pavements which will remain open.
+When the shopping centre closed on the 24th September the site was secured and Heras fencing was erected to clearly separate the building from the pavements which will remain open.

-The current access route through the shopping centre will be closed from the overground station and pedestrians will follow the enhanced pavement route along Elephant Road for access between the Rail and Northern/Bakerloo Line Underground stations.
+The current access route through the shopping centre is now closed from the overground station and pedestrians will follow the enhanced pavement route along Elephant Road for access between the Rail and Northern/Bakerloo Line Underground stations.

 The deconstruction of all existing buildings will commence in October with the erection of a more substantial site hoarding.
 This hoarding will contain a number of dedicated vehicular access gates that will transition through 7 phases of deconstruction and construction.